-We are located on the second floor of the Hatcher Graduate Library's South building.
+The Clark Library is located on the second floor of the Hatcher Graduate Library's South building, and includes:

 • A presentation space that accommodates instruction

 • Display space for physical and digital collections

 • Large screen digital displays, along with dual-screen computers and accessibility for laptops, in collaborative group spaces and individual workstations throughout the library

 • High-resolution scanning capabilities to allow for the creation of a digital copy of a map for a user to work with either online or via a print-on-demand real-size copy